Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - ½ of an avocado

 Your healthcare provider will tell you if you need a supplement and the type you should take.
-Talk to your healthcare provider before you take any other kind of supplement, including herbal (natural) supplements.
+Talk to your provider before you take any other kind of supplement, including herbal (natural) supplements.
 The following are general guidelines:

 - Folic acid is one of the most important vitamins during pregnancy.
 Your prenatal vitamins will also contain folic acid.
 Make sure you take your prenatal vitamin every day.
 If you forget to take your vitamin, do not take double the amount the next day.
 You need at least 400 mcg of folic acid each day before you get pregnant.
 Folic acid helps to form your baby's brain and spinal cord in early pregnancy.
 During pregnancy, your daily need for folic acid increases to about 600 mcg.
 Get folic acid each day by eating citrus fruits and juices, green leafy vegetables, liver, or dried beans.
 Folic acid is also added to foods such as breakfast cereals, bread products, flour, and pasta.

-- Iron: Iron is a mineral the body needs to make hemoglobin, which is a part of red blood cells.
+- You need about 30 mg of iron each day during pregnancy.
+Iron is a mineral the body needs to make hemoglobin, which is a part of red blood cells.
 Hemoglobin helps your blood carry oxygen from the lungs to the rest of your body.
 Foods that are good sources of iron are meat, poultry, fish, beans, spinach, and fortified cereals and breads.
 Your body will absorb iron better from non-meat sources if you have a source of vitamin C at the same time.
 Drink tea and coffee separately from iron-fortified foods and iron supplements.
-You need about 30 mg of iron each day during pregnancy.